sebkirche/pcurl/README.md

         following redirections, reuse the previous url as referer. ";auto" can also be used alone with redirections.

+    -O, --remote-name
+        Write output to a file named as the remote file (that name is extracted from the URL).

     -X, --request <method>
         Specify the method for the request.
 Common methods are GET, HEAD, POST, PUT, TRACE, OPTIONS and DELETE, but you can specify a custom